 If you are paid an irregular monthly salary, the grant will be calculated by either your average core salary from the 2018-19 tax year or your pay from the same month last year, whichever is higher.

 Employers will need to submit claims using the UK Government portal.
-You can only submit 1 claim every 3 weeks.
+You can only submit one claim every three weeks.

 To claim you will need to submit: